Home » IELTS Speaking: What is the examiner looking for?

 This exercise will enable you to pinpoint your weak areas and to develop strategies to improve.
 If, for example, you discover that you are unable to ‘keep going’, a performance area the examiner above was looking for, then you will know that you need to spend lots of time improving your fluency.
 Try this exercise again and again, and record yourself.
 Save your recordings so that you can measure your progress.

 Remember, good speakers make mistakes.
 But the more you can do to prepare, the better your outcome will be.
-If you want more IELTS Speaking practice, you can visit the IELTS Practice website for advice and tutorials, exercises and practice tests.

 15 comments